Adapting a Low-cost Intimate Partner Violence and Mental Health Response Intervention

 Time Frame

 Social Support will be measured with the 12-item MSPSS, which assesses the availability of emotional and instrumental support and advice for relationship conflict or problems with intimate partners and other issues.
 Items are measured on a 7-point Likert scale ranging from very strongly disagree (1) to very strongly agree.
-High scores on the scale suggest higher levels of social support.
+The total score range is 12 to 84; higher scores indicate greater perceived social support.

 Safety Behavior Checklist